Aging & Health A to Z

-- small groups of blisters (called vesicles) on a patch of reddened skin at first
+- Small groups of blisters (called vesicles) first appear on a patch of reddened skin

-- blisters drying out and forming scabs after seven to 10 days
+- Blisters drying out and forming scabs after 7 to 10 days

-- healed rash in about two to four weeks; pain and tenderness may persist for weeks.
+- Rash healing in about two to four weeks; pain and tenderness may persist for weeks

 How Common is Shingles?

 Scientists do not yet understand why some people who have had chickenpox never get shingles and some do.
 But about 30 percent of people in the U.S. will be diagnosed with shingles at some time in their lives.
-About half of the population of American 85-year-olds has had at least one case of shingles.
+About half of the population of American aged 85 years and older has had at least one case of shingles.
 Having it once doesn’t protect you from getting it again.